Azure/uk-official-three-tier-webapp/README.md

-Solution overview
+Solution Overview
 ================
 For more information about this solution, see [Azure Blueprint Automation: Three-Tier Web Applications for UK-OFFICIAL](https://github.com/Azure/uk-official-three-tier-webapp/blob/master/overview.md)

-Deploy the solution
+Deploy the Solution
 ================
 These templates automatically deploy the Azure resources for a Windows based three-tier application with an Active Directory Domain architecture. **As this is a complex deployment that delivers the full infrastructure and environment, it can take up to two hours to deploy using the Azure Portal (Method 2).** Progress can be monitored from the Resource Group blade and Deployment output blade in the Azure Portal.